zama-ai/tfhe-rs/tfhe-rs-cost-model/README.md

 ## Nice-To-Have

-  - `Makefile`?
+  - `Makefile`? part of CI workflow? test report?
+    - for now, improve output: meaning of printed values, ...
-  - analysis tool not only for the external product, but as an assurator for other op's, too
+  - rework as an assurance tool for all op's (not only for external product)
+    - make a macro that generates these tests?
+    - put this macro "near" each tested operation (i.e., greatly simplify adding new op's)
-  - use noise formulas extracted from the latest optimizer
+  - use noise formulas extracted from the latest optimizer (was there a PR on that?)
-  - simple interface to add custom circuits easily (like compression)
-  - improve output:
-    - meaning of printed values
-  - ...